PierreSachot/Internship-Reports/Pierre_Sachot-Yannick_Mayeur-week9.md

 ## I- Context

-During this week, we needed to add MSYS2 toolchain to Eclipse CDT, we finally understand that it was already the case, but was made in MinGW toolchain, which is a really bad thing for the user which doesn't know what he is using.
+During this week, we needed to add MSYS2 toolchain to Eclipse CDT.
+After some researched, we finally understand that it was already the case, but was made in MinGW toolchain, which is a really bad thing for the user which doesn't know what he is using.
 Previous developers didthat because MSYS2 is using MinGW.

 ## II- Where Toolchains are ?